 With so much of our personal data stored online, cybersecurity is of the utmost importance.

 So just where in the world are you cyber safe, if anywhere?

-Our study looked at 60 countries and found huge differences in a number of categories, from malware rates to cybersecurity-related legislation.
-In fact, not one country is “top of the class” across the board.
-All of the countries we analyzed could do with some significant improvements.
+Last year, our study looked at 60 countries and found huge differences in a number of categories, from malware rates to cybersecurity-related legislation.
+In fact, not one country was « top of the class » across the board.
+All of the countries we analyzed needed some significant improvements.

 So have things improved or are they getting worse?